Create or edit a schedule

 Daily rotation is a particular type of rotation designed to rotate one or more time PER DAY.

-This kind of schedule could be useful for daily shifts and rotations where users need to shift multiple times on a 24/7 basis.
+This kind of schedule could be helpful in daily shifts and rotations where users need to shift multiple times on a 24/7 basis.